- About Us

 We invite you to check out our newsletters and discover what's happening in the Department of Food Science and Technology.

-Beginning in 2021, the FST newsletter will be published in June and December.
+Beginning in June 2021, the FST newsletter will be published quarterly.

 For more information about the department please contact Dr. Lisbeth Goddik, Department Head.